 River Otter Exhibit

 River otters have adaptations that allow them to live in marshes, swamps, rivers, ponds, and lakes.
 Otters are commonly found in New Hampshire.
 Their habitat requirements include unpolluted aquatic environments with unmanaged tree-lined shores.
 This exhibit emphasizes these requirements and also provides examples of aquatic adaptations and threats to otter populations.
 Watch live river otters swim with underwater viewing at this exhibit.
-Join us for River Otter Enrichment every Monday, Wednesday, and Friday at 11:30 a.m. from May 1-November 1.
+Join us for River Otter Feeding every Monday, Wednesday, and Friday at 11:30 a.m. from May 1-November 1.